jaehayi25/2-18-2020/README.md

 # 2-18-2020

-Made with Unity to practice player movement, camera movement, object collision, pushing and pulling objects, platforming, and C# code.
+Made with Unity to practice player movement, camera movement, object collision, pushing and pulling objects, platforming, and C#.